espadrine/espadrine.github.com/blog/src/a-base32-checksum.md

 digit, it is not immediately easy to design a base58 check character.

-[base32][] avoids many of these inconveniences, especially in lowercase, where the varied heights are easy to distinguish and where there is no S/5 and Z/7 ambiguity.
+[base32][] avoids many of these inconveniences, especially in lowercase, where the varied heights are easy to distinguish and where there are no S/5 and Z/7 ambiguities.
 However, there isn't a particularly good, dedicated, check character algorithm for it — yet.